-So we are aligned perfectly and the putter is getting ready to hit the ball, you make your stroke and immediately the line disappears.
+So we are aligned perfectly and the putter is getting ready to hit the ball, you feel the putter grip and make your stroke and immediately the line disappears.
 It’s time to roll the ball.

 If you walking down the street and hand roll a car tire, how would you go about doing it?
 I certainly hope you wouldn’t try it the CrossFit way where you have to squat down and lift the tire, flipping it onto its flat side.
 And I certainly hope you wouldn’t try to lift it up and bounce the tire down the road.

 I would take my hand, angle my palm down to the ground, and push slightly forward, and slightly up on the tire to get it to roll.
 This would take very little effort on my part, and is also the best way to roll the ball when putting.